 Finding Potential Partners

-Below are four suggested steps to learn more about potential funders and project partners:
+Below are four steps to learn more about potential funders and project partners.

 - Visit the funder's website.
 Using the list above, click on each of the funders to be taken to their websites.
 When reviewing a funder's website, go to the section that discusses programs areas to see what the donor funds and whether they work in your country.
 If they don't fund work in your country, you can cross them off your list of potential leads and move to the next funder on the list.
 If the donor does fund work in your country, explore a little bit more.
 See what their programmatic interests are.
 If the funder funds work in your country and funds work in your area of focus, the funder may be a good fit for your organization and should be researched further.

 - Research nongovernmental organizations based in the donor's home country.
 To find partners that have the potential to be a good fit, research international organizations that work in your geographic region or country on projects related to your organization's area of focus.
-You'll find some organizations mentioned on lists of past and current grantees on donor websites.
+You'll find lists of past and current grantees on donor websites.
 To identify other potential partners, you may need to follow several lines of research.
 This could include Googling the name of the country plus keywords such as NGO, nongovernmental, nonprofits, and civil society (i.e. "Finland NGOs").
 You may also want to research universities based in the donor's country; universities often partner with foundations and government agencies to conduct international projects.
-Another place to look, regardless of whether the donor you are interested in is a government agency, is the country's government agency that oversees development spending (e.g. in the U.S. this would be USAID, in the UK, DFID).
-On the government websites, you'll usually find a list--sometimes even an extensive database--of the organizations the agency has funded in the past by programmatic area and by country; many of the past grantees are likely to be nongovernmental organizations based in the donor's country.
+Another place to look, regardless of whether the donor you are interested in is a government agency, is the country's government agency that oversees development spending (e.g., in the US this would be USAID, in the UK, DFID).
+On the government websites, you'll usually find a list--sometimes even an extensive database--of the organizations the agency has funded in the past organized by programmatic area and by country.
+Many of the past grantees are likely to be nongovernmental organizations based in the donor's country.

-The main takeaways are: You may not be able to apply to all funders directly; and two, don't wait until you hear about a funding opportunity to research potential partners.
-Research potential partners and donors now, and try to meet with organizational representatives.
+The key points to keep in mind are that you may not be able to apply to all funders directly; and two, you shouldn't wait until you hear about a funding opportunity before you begin researching potential partners.
+Research potential partners and donors as soon as possible and start scheduling meetings with organizational representatives.
 When a funding opportunity comes up that requires a local partner, by making these early contacts, you'll increase the chance that your organization will be approached for a potential partnership.